Saturday, October 18, 2025

 - Make this Cabana Mesh Tote Partially Done.
 I forgot to get fusible fleece...ug.
 Here's the progress I've made.

 - I'm looking forward to finishing this potholder and perhaps making more!
 Not done.
+I'm planning on finishing them this evening.

 2. Focus